-The best way to explain credit scores is that they’re like a letter grade on your credit report: Just like getting an A is an easy way to tell if you did well on your math test, having a credit score of 780 is a fast way for lenders to see that, yup, you have a great history of using credit responsibly.
+Think of a credit score as a letter grade on your credit report: Just like getting an A is an easy way to tell if you did well on your math test, having a credit score of 780 is a fast way for lenders to see that you have a history of using credit responsibly.

 While each of the credit bureaus can produce their own version of the credit score, the most common kind of score is the FICO score.
 According to Lesavich, “About 90% of all lenders use FICO credit scores to determine creditworthiness.”

-FICO scores are based on scale of 300-850 (300 is the worst score and 850 is the best).
-And since a credit score is like a grade, we thought it might be nice to translate some of those score ranges into letter grades.
+FICO scores are based on a scale of 300-850 (with 300 being the worst and 850 being the best).
+Since a credit score is like a grade, we thought it might be nice to translate some of those score ranges into letter grades.
 So without further ado…

-If have a credit score of 720 or above, congrats!
+If you have a credit score of 720 or above, congrats!
 You have great credit!

-A credit score in this range is what everyone should be striving for.
-These scores mean that you make your payments on time, that you don’t max out your credit cards—it might even mean that you don’t carry any balance on your cards from month to month—and it also means that your debt load is manageable compared to your income.
+A credit score in this range is what everyone should strive for.
+It means that you make your payments on time and don’t max out your credit card(s).
+It might even mean that you don’t carry any balance on your card(s) from month to month, and that your debt load is manageable compared to your income.

-While having a credit score of 720 might not entitle you to very best interest rates—those are usually reserved for people with scores 760 or higher—it still means that you will be saving thousands of dollars in interest.
-Plus, a score in this range will likely mean additional credit card rewards and perks.
+While having a credit score of 720 might not entitle you to very best interest rates—those are usually reserved for people with even higher scores—it still means that you may save thousands of dollars in interest.
+Plus, a score in this range might qualify you for additional credit card rewards and perks.

-If have a credit score between 680 and 719 you have good credit.
+If you have a credit score between 680 and 719 you have good credit.

 There is nothing wrong with having a score in this range.
 Sure, you should definitely strive to improve your credit score—higher is always better—but by no means should you be freaking out about your score.
 It’s still above average.

-A score in this range probably means that your credit history isn’t quite as long, or that there were one or two bills you had forgotten to pay.
-It could mean that your credit card balances are kind of high, or that you’re still dealing with some student loans.
+A score in this range probably means that your credit history isn’t quite as long, or that there were one or two bills you forgot to pay.
+It could mean that your credit card balances are high or that you’re still dealing with student loans.

 People with scores in this range might be seen as a riskier bet, but they’re still likely to be approved for a personal loan.
-And no matter what kind of loan they’re taking out, their rates are going to be higher than people who have great credit.
-Not super high, mind you, but these folks are definitely paying a bit extra to borrow money.
+No matter what kind of loan they’re taking out, their rates will be higher than the rates of people with great credit.

-If have a credit score between 630 and 679, you have fair credit.
+If you have a credit score between 630 and 679, you have fair credit.

-Here is where things can start getting kind of dicey.
-Having a score in this range means that you probably have too much debt or more than a few late payments.
+A score in this range means that you probably have too much debt and/or more than a few late payments.
 You might even have a collection notice or two against you.
 It means you might not qualify for some unsecured personal loans—especially ones from a traditional lender—and that you will have to pay a substantially higher rate for a mortgage, auto loan or credit card.

 While people with fair credit can still qualify for most kinds of loans—especially secured loans—this is the point at which the cost of borrowing really starts to add up.
-Trying to pay down your debt, taking care of your overdue accounts, and getting better about making payments on time are all good places to start if you’re looking to improve your score.
+Trying to pay down your debt, take care of your overdue accounts, and get better about making payments on time are all good places to start if you’re looking to improve your credit score.

-If you have a score in this range, it’s probably a good idea to get a copy of your credit report to see what’s going on.
+If you have a credit score in this range, it’s probably a good idea to get a copy of your credit report.
 According to author and credit expert, Julie McDonough, “One out of three consumers have errors on their credit report that can be affecting their credit scores.
 Most people are more interested in knowing their credit score and are not reviewing the source of that score, their credit report.”

-McDonough says that you should obtain a free copy of your credit report—available per federal law at AnnualCreditReport.com–and that you should dispute any and all errors you find on the report.
+McDonough says that you should obtain a free copy of your credit report—available per federal law at AnnualCreditReport.com–and dispute any and all errors on the report.

 - Variations in data between the three major bureaus